 Are email opens an unreliable engagement signal?

-The short answer is open rate metrics have some merit when used in combination with other metrics.
+The short answer is open rate metrics have some merit when used in combination with other metrics, but they aren’t totally reliable so don’t put much weight behind email opens metric.
 Open rate relevancy is directly correlated to which email client readers are using.
 It’s critical marketers know what their audience is using to read their emails.

 MPP is certainly not the stake through the heart of the open rate as a viable metric of user engagement.
 It has been dying a slow death for quite some time.
 Preview reading panes, standard on most email clients now, give users a glimpse of the first line or two of text.
 If the reader can glean enough of the email’s without opening it, the pixel is not triggered, and the result is a false positive—or a deflated open rate.
 This is why so many emails, particularly B2C emails, contain large image blocks in their headers: they want to discourage people from solely using their preview panes and encourage them to download images.